Khmelnytsky Uprising: Khmelnytsky's role

 Born to a noble family, Bohdan Khmelnytsky attended a Jesuit school, probably in Lviv.
 At the age of 22, he joined his father in the service of the Commonwealth, battling against the Ottoman Empire in the Moldavian Magnate Wars.
-After being held captive in Constantinople, he returned to life as a Registered Cossack, settling in his khutor Subotiv with a wife and several children.
-He participated in campaigns for Grand Crown Hetman Stanisław Koniecpolski, led delegations to King Władysław IV Vasa in Warsaw and generally was well respected within the Cossack ranks.
+After being held captive in Constantinople, he returned home as a Registered Cossack, settling in his khutor Subotiv with a wife and several children.
+He participated in campaigns for Grand Crown Hetman Stanisław Koniecpolski, led delegations to King Władysław IV Vasa in Warsaw and generally was well-respected within the Cossack ranks.
 The course of his life was altered, however, when Aleksander Koniecpolski, heir to hetman Koniecpolski's magnate estate, attempted to seize Khmelnytsky's land.
 In 1647 Chyhyryn deputy of starosta (head of the local royal administration) Daniel Czapliński openly started to harass Khmelnytsky on behalf of the younger Koniecpolski in an attempt to force him off the land.
 On two occasions raids were made to Subotiv, during which considerable property damage was done and his son Yurii was badly beaten, until Khmelnytsky moved his family to a relative's house in Chyhyryn.
 He twice sought assistance from the king by traveling to Warsaw, only to find him either unwilling or powerless to confront the will of a magnate.

 Having received no support from Polish officials, Khmelnytsky turned to his Cossack friends and subordinates.
 The case of a Cossack being unfairly treated by the Poles found a lot of support not only in his regiment but also throughout the Sich.
 All through the autumn of 1647, Khmelnytsky travelled from one regiment to another and had numerous consultations with different Cossack leaders throughout Ukraine.
 His activity raised the suspicions of Polish authorities already used to Cossack revolts, and he was promptly arrested.
 Polkovnyk (colonel) Mykhailo Krychevsky assisted Khmelnytsky in his escape, and with a group of supporters he headed for the Zaporozhian Sich.